Vice President - Business Services and Public Policy, Washington Gas

 His career began with General Electric where he was selected to participate in the Information Management Leadership Program (IMLP).
 Upon graduation from the program, he quickly rose to leading large-scale initiatives within Information Technology, Engineering and Marketing.
 He also has a wealth of experience in offshore development and support services and was credited with implementing the outsourcing of information technology at GE Global Exchange Services.
 Prior to joining Washington Gas, Mr. Frye was the Vice President of Information Technology for Global Exchange Services in Gaithersburg, Md.

-Mr. Frye serves as the Chairman of the Board for the Dance Institute of Washington and sits on the Board of the Maryland Chamber of Commerce and Lead Virginia.
+Mr. Frye serves on the Boards of the Maryland and DC Chambers of Commerce and as Chairman of the Board for the Dance Institute of Washington.
 He resides in Maryland with his wife, two daughters and one son and enjoys golf, surfing and reading.